josephhaaga/graph_generator/README.md

 Maybe i'll add undirected graphs and weighted edges when school winds down for the semester.

+## Dependencies

+Pandas and NumPy are required.
+You may be able to `pypi install pandas`, but I would recommend installing Continuum.io's Anaconda distribution

 ## Usage

 `python graph_generator.py NUMBER_OF_NODES TARGET_FILE_NAME`